Vasdent/odin-recepies/README.md

-Proect to provide opportunity to learn building Websites.
+Project to provide opportunity to learn building Websites.